jyotiska0099/leafDetector/README.md

  2. Open web browser
  3. Search in addressbar = "http://localhost:5000" (The landing page will show up)
-	< you can also run it in your mobile phone if it's connected in the same wi-Fi network, camera can be also accessed. just in place of localhost write the ip address of your computer (to know it, in linux type "ifconfig", in windows type "ipconfig") >
+	< you can also run it in your mobile phone if it's connected in the same wi-Fi network, camera can be also accessed. just in place of localhost write the ip address of your computer (to know it, in linux type "ifconfig | grep inet", in windows type "ipconfig") >

  4. Select an image
- 5. Press the upload button ( The image will store in "static/uploads/")
+ 5. Press the upload button ( The image will store in "static/uploads/") and the response will be displayed